feslab/conduino/README.md

 Conduino 1.2 differs from the Conduino 1.0 described in the 2017 paper:

-- Parts that were needed exclusively for the 4-electrode circuit have been removed, since this substantially simplifies probe design, and reduces complexity.
+- Parts that were needed exclusively for the 4-electrode circuit have been removed.
+This revision substantially simplifies probe design, and reduces complexity.
 In our tests so far there has been no need to switch from 2-electrode to 4-electrode measurement;
 - The overall layout has been revised for a more compact design, and to eliminate a slight kinematic conflict between Ch.4 and the Arduino Uno's USB port.

 Areas of ongoing work on Conduino 1.2:

 - There is currently no enclosure design.
 If you design an enclosure, we would be happy to add the CAD file to this repository, of course with attribution;
 - If using more than one Conduino (that is, in applications where more than four sensors are needed) in the same tank, interference may develop.
 We are working to address this, most likely with a software update.
+There are no interference issues between the four sensors operated by a single Conduino.

 If you are looking for an assembled system for purchase, please contact conduino@gmail.com.